 Your tolerance for pain, work, setbacks, criticism, and any other discomfort is relative to the discomfort you’ve handled in the past.

-He was a young adult when I had this conversation, but he hadn’t experienced much pain beyond the burned finger before.
+When I had this conversation, he was a young adult, but he hadn’t experienced much pain beyond the burned finger before.
 He somehow escaped injuries throughout his younger years.